How to use stripes and clean lines in contemporary interior design

-You may think that stripes belong to nautical themes only, but – if used in the right way – stripes can add incredible visual impact, bringing an interior scheme right up to date.
-Here at RWD, we’ve used striped fabrics, wallpapers and paint effects in a wide variety of design projects and our clients have always been delighted with the results.
+You may think that stripes belong to nautical themes only, but – if used in the right way – stripes can add incredible visual impact, bringing a luxury interior design scheme right up to date.
+Here at RWD, we’ve used striped fabrics, wallpapers and paint effects in a wide variety of home redesign projects and our clients have always been delighted with the results.
 The key thing to remember is that less is often more with stripes.
 Using them as an accent or as a subtle motif repeated throughout a project can create an edgy, contemporary vibe – as far removed from stripy sailor suits as you could imagine!

 Stripes are a fantastic way to add instant energy to a room.
 As well as bringing a sense of drama to a space, their clean lines provide a structure which can then be enhanced with the addition of contrasting patterns and colours.
 Don’t be afraid to be bold with your choice of colour and type of stripe.
-Use them as a foundation or accent and then layer up the other elements of the room to create a beautifully balanced look.
+Use them as a foundation or accent and then layer up the other elements of the room to create a beautifully balanced look for luxury interior architecture.

 Stripes are the perfect choice for small rooms because they can create the illusion of space.
 Vertical stripes make ceilings look higher whereas the use of horizontal stripes can make a room look wider.
 For Holiday House London – a charity project showcasing the work of some of the UK’s most prestigious interior designers – we created a bedroom scheme called ‘Striped Night’ which featured bold, blue stripes reaching up and over the ceiling.
 This technique can really open up a space and it tied in perfectly with our vision of structure juxtaposed with playful design – all set against a backdrop of organic tones and textures.
 Stripes lay at the heart of the design aesthetic of this room, because as well as the vertical stripes we added horizontal green stripes which served to elongate the room and create a bold twist.
 We also paired different paint finishes on the stripes – both satin and gloss – to achieve a crisp, contemporary look.